History, tourist information, and nearby accommodation

 Torrylin Cairn - 3.9 miles (Prehistoric Site)

-Torr a'Chaisteal Fort - 4.6 miles (Prehistoric Site)
+Torr a'Chaisteal Dun - 4.6 miles (Prehistoric Site)

 Kilpatrick Dun - 5.3 miles (Prehistoric Site)

-Machrie Moor Stone Circles - 6.3 miles (Prehistoric Site)
+Machrie Moor Standing Stones - 6.3 miles (Prehistoric Site)

 Nearby accommodation is calculated 'as the crow flies' from Carn Ban.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.